Skip Navigation

 If you own your solar system, in addition to the tax incentives that make it less expensive to install, you also have the opportunity to earn money from the power you generate.
 Don’t worry, we set you up with an automated program that takes care of everything required to sell the excess power you generate.

 Once the installation of your solar electric system is complete, the system will be inspected and certified by a third-party.
-After the inspection, a state certification number is generated and is used to register an account to create and manage Renewable Energy Credits.
+After the inspection, a state certification number is generated and is used to register an account to create and manage SRECs.

 Solar Energy World partners with an organization that offers a service to manage your account – and they make all this completely hands-free.
 The entire process is automated so you can enjoy all the benefits with no effort.